2 Clarke Drive

-Ciltacabtagene autoleucel (cilta-cel) elicited a 97.9% objective response rate (ORR) and an 82.5% stringent complete response (sCR) rate in patients with relapsed/refractory multiple myeloma at a median of approximately 2 years of follow-up, according to updated findings from the phase 1b/2 CARTITUDE-1 trial (NCT03548207) that were presented during the 2021 ASH Annual Meeting.1
+Ciltacabtagene autoleucel (cilta-cel) elicited a 97.9% objective response rate (ORR) and an 82.5% stringent complete response (sCR) rate in patients with relapsed/refractory multiple myeloma at a median of approximately 2 years of follow-up, according to updated findings from the phase 1b/2 CARTITUDE-1 trial (NCT03548207) that were presented during the 2021 American Society of Hematology Annual Meeting & Exhibition.1

-Additionally, the 2-year progression-free and overall survival (OS) rates were 60.5% and 74.0% in all patients, respectively, and minimal residual disease (MRD) negativity (10-5) was achieved in 92% of evaluable patients for MRD (n = 61).
-The 2-year progression-free survival (PFS) rates were improved in those who had MRD negativity sustained for at least 6 and 12 months, at 91% and 100%, respectively, as well as the 2-year OS rates at 100% and 100%, respectively.
+Additionally, the 2-year progressionfree survival (PFS) and overall survival (OS) rates were 60.5% and 74.0% in all patients, respectively, and minimal residual disease (MRD) negativity (10-5) was achieved in 92% of evaluable patients for MRD (n = 61).
+The 2-year PFS rates were improved in those who had MRD negativity sustained for at least 6 and 12 months, at 91% and 100%, respectively, as were the 2-year OS rates at 100% and 100%, respectively.